xfnw/diameter/README.md

 :fox.
 364 xfnwtest fox. fox. :0 solanum fox server
 EOF
 ```
-results in: `4 hops between sparrow. and feesh.`
+results in: `4 hops between feesh. and sparrow.`

 ## bugs
 - this was designed to handle a spanning-tree (trees with no